-The SLFCSL is interested in developing the capacity of its organizations to collaborate with and better interpret the information coming from, and needed by, the Met Services.
-This includes translating meteorological terms into plain English explanations and then also the harder task of into creole dialect.
-It also encompasses training in the use and interpretation of publicly available online forecasting tools used by the Met Service and others.
-This is so that the cooperatives can share risk knowledge with members while being aware of the limits to their interpretation capacity and to forecasting services.
-It is important for FEWER to include training in desktop services for the cooperatives and fisheries households, and to foster learning-by-doing by the Met Service and DOF to strengthen collaboration.
+The National Fisherfolk Organisation is interested in developing the capacity to collaborate with and better interpret the information coming from, and needed by, the Met Services.
+This encompasses training in the use and interpretation of publicly available online forecasting tools used by the Met Service and others.
+In this way the cooperatives can share risk knowledge with members while being aware of the limits to their interpretation capacity and to forecasting services.
+It is important for FEWER to include training in desktop services for the cooperatives and fisheries households, and to foster learning-bydoing by the Met Service and Fisheries Division to strengthen collaboration.

 The Met Service could benefit from real-time accurate validation of its forecasts by mariners at sea, including fishers.
-Of considerable concern is the ability of untrained citizens to provide consistently
+Of considerable concern is the ability of untrained citizens to provide consistently accurate observations of complex parameters such as sea state.
+At an advanced stage FEWER should be able to facilitate crowd sourcing of forecast validation information using sea state visualization and other means of easy interpretation.